 To find the fair market value of a donated car, use the price listed in a used car guide for a private party sale, not the dealer retail value.
 However, the fair market value may be less if the car has engine trouble, body damage, high mileage, or any type of excessive wear.
-The fair market value of a donated car is the same as the price listed in a used car guide for a private party sale only if the guide lists a sales price for a car that is the same make, model, and year, sold in the same area, in the same condition, with the same or similar options or accessories, and with the same or similar warranties as the donated car.
+The fair market value of a donated car is the same as the price listed in a used car guide for a private party sale only if the guide lists a sales price for a car that is the same make, model, and year, sold in the same or similar options or accessories, and with the same or similar warranties as the donated car.